Canute Anderson: Career

 Anderson was a member of the Assembly in 1878 and 1883.
-In addition, he was Postmaster and Chairman of the Town Board of Grantsburg (town), Wisconsin, County Treasurer of Burnett County and a Presidential Elector.
+In addition, he was Postmaster and Chairman of the Town Board of Grantsburg (town), Wisconsin, County Treasurer of Burnett County and a Presidential Elector in the 1884 United States presidential election.
 When he died, he was chairman (similar to mayor) of the joint townships of Grantsburg and Anderson, Burnett County, Wisconsin.
 He was a Republican.